Dynamic Combination of Heterogeneous Models for Hierarchical Time Series: Experiments

 \subsection{Forecasting Under Change of Dynamics}

-We show that \texttt{MECATS} can be robust to change of dynamics in time series data.
-Since ME has been proven to be reasonably adaptive to abrupt changes \citep{chaer1997mixture, weigend1995nonlinear}, we further alleviate the jump of loss during the transient period in adapting to new dynamics with the help of Bayesian online change-point detection (BOCPD) \citep{adams2007bayesian}: after detecting change-points, we re-initialize the weights to its average value.
-We assume new samples come with a batch size of 1, and both gating network and experts' parameters $\Theta = \{\Theta_g, \Theta_e\}$ are updated at each step.
-Table \ref{tab:sim_cp} (a) demonstrates the original gating networks' behavior when change-point occurs at step 2050 (step 1200 is the starting point of online updates) on simulated data.
-The network adapts to the new dynamics at around step 2700.
-With the help of change-point detection, loss during this transient period can be greatly reduced (Table \ref{tab:sim_cp} (b)).
-We follow the procedure in the change-point detection literature \citep{adams2007bayesian, knoblauch2018spatio} to evaluate our method on several real-world sequential data.
-Table \ref{tab:sim_cp} (c) and (d) show that our method can detect most changes and also quantitatively outperform BOCPD with model selection \citep{knoblauch2018spatio}, detailed experiment settings and backgrounds can be found in the Appendix \ref{sec:app_e}.
+In many applications, samples are collected sequentially, which requires the model to be updated in an \textit{online} manner.
+It is possible that the change of dynamics will occur in such settings.
+We show that \texttt{DYCHEM} is robust when this is happened.
+Since gating network has been proven to be reasonably adaptive to abrupt changes \citep{chaer1997mixture}, we further alleviate the jump of loss during the transient period in adapting to new dynamics with the help of Bayesian online change-point detection (BOCPD) \citep{adams2007bayesian}: after detecting change-points, we combine the original weights $\{w_l\}_{l=1}^{\mathsf{L}}$ with averaged weights $1/ \mathsf{L}$ using a shrinkage factor that decreases exponentially through time.
+We assume new samples come with a batch size of 1; both gating network and models' parameters are updated at each step.
+Fig. \ref{fig:sim_cp} shows the behaviour of \texttt{DYCHEM} when change-point occurs at around step 2050 and finally adapts to the new dynamics at step 2700.
+With the help of BOCPD, MSE loss during this transient period can be greatly reduced.